Rumors That Robert Kraft Isn’t The Biggest Name In Prostitution Sting Refuted By Officials

 — Drew Magary (@drewmagary) February 23, 2019

-Deadspin, on Thursday, had filed a report with the headline “What’s Up With The NFL Questions At This Sex Trafficking Press Conference?,” in which it reported that at the Vero Beach Police Department’s first press conference to announce the busts, a reporter had gotten up to ask questions about “prominent individuals” who had been caught up in the sting, and then specifically asking about NFL players, and then later “an owner or a coach or anything?”
+Deadspin, on Thursday, filed a report with the headline “What’s Up With The NFL Questions At This Sex Trafficking Press Conference?”
+The report explained that during the Vero Beach Police Department’s first press conference to announce the busts, a reporter had gotten up to ask questions about “prominent individuals” who had been caught up in the sting.
+The reported then specifically asked about NFL players, and then later “an owner or a coach or anything?”

-The police answered either “no” or “not to my knowledge” to all of these questions, though this was at a time before any names had been released.
+The police answered either “no” or “not to my knowledge” to all of these questions, though this was at a time before any names had been officially released.